We are pioneering a new model

 As Banyan has designed it, the news co-op is not just a news site but rather a vital grassroots community institution that makes its news coverage free for all in the community to read.

 The co-op’s heart is a lively digital public square where news coverage inspires and nourishes conversations.
-This amplifies the journalism’s value and, because parts of the square are open only to members, it helps attracts a significant fraction of readers to enroll; the more people care about the health of their community, the likelier they are to become paying members.
+This amplifies the journalism’s value and, because parts of the square are open only to members, it helps attracts a significant fraction of readers to enroll; the more that people care about their community’s health, the likelier they are to become paying members.

 The square is built into Banyan’s publishing platform and offers easy-to-use digital tools that Banyan has created to invite people to come together to explore issues, organize for constructive community change, and find ways to help one another.
 Each co-op can invent ways to use the digital square to meet other community needs — might some find ways to use the Banyan model’s digital heart to start bringing their divided communities back together?
 Banyan has taken pains to ensure a trustworthy digital space through a sophisticated digital environment, membership agreement, and governance structure enshrined in strong bylaws.